-Coding Hip Replacement and Revision Doesn’t Have to Be Daunting
+Coding Hip Replacement and Revision With Precision

 Surgeons often use the terms “arthroplasty” and “replacement” interchangeably to describe the repair of a joint.
 As a medical coder, you need to be able to associate medical lingo to the formal medical terminology used in code descriptions and have a general understanding of the procedures you’re coding.

-Hip replacement, also referred to as total hip arthroplasty, is a surgical procedure to replace an unhealthy hip joint with an artificial joint.
+Hip replacement, also referred to as total hip arthroplasty (THA), is a surgical procedure to replace an unhealthy hip joint with an artificial joint.
 Hip replacement surgery aims to relieve pain and restore the alignment and function of a diseased hip joint after conservative treatment options have failed.
 Conditions that damage the hip, necessitating a hip replacement, include arthritis, fracture, avascular necrosis, bone tumors or cysts, and hip dysplasia.

 Total Hip Replacements